maykinmedia/objects-api/docs/installation/oidc.rst

 OpenID Connect configuration
 ============================

-Objects API supports Single Sign On (SSO) using the OpenID Connect protocol (OIDC) for the admin interface.
+Open Objecten supports Single Sign On (SSO) using the OpenID Connect protocol (OIDC) for the admin interface.

 Users can login to the Objects API admin interface, using their account registered by the OpenID Connect provider.
 In this flow: